 * Post-nominal style: DArch (Paris)

-In the first year students study History & Theory, Communication, Studio Research, Critical Writing and take 3 mandatory Master Classes from a common truck, and a further optional 3 Master Classes each year.
+In the first year students study History & Theory, Communication, Studio Research, Critical Writing, Professional Practice and take 3 mandatory Master Classes from a common trunk, and a further optional 3 Master Classes each year.

 Master Class subject areas typically cover the following areas: